Are you fed up with feeling down? Don’t you wish that you could be that fun person?

 Now everyone knows exactly where to find you.
 You’re behind your computer screen, on your phone posting pictures on Instagram, watching Netflix, or playing video games.
 You’re not playing like you used to when you were a kid.
 Real life has gotten in the way.

 You’re stressed out.
 You need to get wasted to release some stress.
 You’re never happy.
 You’re always complaining about something.
 You often wake up feeling miserable.
 The worst part is that you see other people having fun on social media and you want to join in on it.

 How can you add adventure back to your life and always be in play-mode so that you don’t feel anxious all of the time?

 You need to join a team right now!

-I couldn’t really join an “official” team because I either do pro wrestling or do BJJ every evening.
+I couldn’t really join an “official” team because I either do pro wrestling or do BJJ.
 So I’m technically in a few teams, where we train as a team, but compete as individuals.